 What is a test account?

-AdWords test account is a way for developers to execute AdWords API requests against the production environment for development and testing purposes.
+AdWords test accounts allow developers to execute AdWords API requests against the production environment for development and testing purposes.
 Here are some reasons to use a test account for developing your application:

 - Test account campaign data has no effect on live campaigns, so you can test campaign management logic without affecting live campaign data.

-- If you don't already have a production MCC and/or a production MCC developer token:
+- If you don't already have a production manager and/or a production manager developer token:

-- Use the production MCC account's developer token when making requests
+- Use the production manager account's developer token when making requests

 - When requesting an OAuth 2.0 refresh token, make sure you are logged in as